Home > Blog > Custom Corrugated Boxes: The Complete Packaging Guide

 Custom Corrugated Boxes: The Complete Packaging Guide

-Corrugated is the workhorse of shipping — the fluted board behind almost every parcel, carton, and pallet that moves through the supply chain.
-Choosing the right corrugated box is a balance of protecting the product and not overpaying for board or freight.
-At Discount Box Printing, we manufacture custom corrugated boxes factory-direct for businesses across the United States.
-This guide explains how corrugated board works, the flute and strength grades that matter, box styles, printing, sustainability, and how to order at true wholesale prices.
+Corrugated is the workhorse of shipping.
+It is the fluted board behind almost every parcel, carton, and pallet in the supply chain.
+Picking the right box is a balance.
+You want to guard the product without paying too much for board or freight.
+At Discount Box Printing, we make custom corrugated boxes factory-direct for brands across the United States.
+This guide explains how corrugated board works, the flute and strength grades that matter, box styles, printing, green options, and how to order at true wholesale prices.

 Custom corrugated shipping boxes printed with branding

-Corrugated boxes protect products through the carrier journey and can be fully branded.
+Corrugated boxes guard products through the carrier trip and can be fully branded.

 What Are Custom Corrugated Boxes?

-Custom corrugated boxes are shipping boxes made from corrugated fiberboard — a fluted inner layer sandwiched between flat liner sheets — cut and printed to a specific product and brand.
-The fluting is what separates corrugated from the solid paperboard used in folding cartons: those air-filled arches give the board its cushioning and stacking strength.
-Corrugated is the basis of our custom shipping boxes and custom mailer boxes, which are simply specific formats of corrugated packaging.
+Custom corrugated boxes are shipping boxes made from fluted fiberboard.
+The board is a wavy inner layer glued between flat liner sheets.
+We cut and print it to your exact product and brand.
+The fluting is what sets it apart from the solid paperboard in folding cartons.
+Those air-filled arches give the board its cushion and stacking strength.
+Corrugated is also the base of our custom shipping boxes and custom mailer boxes, which are just specific board formats.

 How Corrugated Board Works

-A sheet of corrugated board has two parts: the liners (the flat outer faces) and the medium (the wavy fluting glued between them).
-The number of fluted layers defines the wall type:
+A sheet of board has two parts.
+The liners are the flat outer faces.
+The medium is the wavy fluting glued between them.
+The number of fluted layers sets the wall type:

 • Single wall — one fluted medium between two liners; the standard for most boxes and mailers.